OpenPA.net

 Early RISC computers and 800s

-The original PA-RISC computers were the HP 9000 800 servers developed by HP in the 1980s and released in late 1980s.
+HP 9000 800 servers were the original PA-RISC computers developed by HP in the 1980s and released in mid-1980s.
 They consisted of several computers based on 32-bit PA-RISC 1.0 and 1.1 processors and different designs.
-System architecture was rather divergent to the 700s workstations with different chipsets, buses and I/O devices.
-HP 9000 700 series was introduced slightly later than the 800s, with a different, more workstation-centric focus.
+System architecture was rather divergent to later 700 workstations with different chipsets, buses and I/O devices.
+The HP 9000 700 series was introduced slightly later than the 800s, with a different, more workstation-centric focus.

-Due to their separate system design and usage scenarios, HP 9000 700 and 800 series used different HP-UX Unix versions for a long time, until HP-UX 10.20.
-Support for the 800 series in open source systems was always limited due to sparse documentation on their architecture.
-The 800 series PA-RISC servers carried on into the lettered servers of the A/D/K/N-classes that kept a divergent architecture to the 700 and Visualize workstations, focused on multi-user business applications.
+Due to their separate system design and usage, HP 9000 700 and 800 series used different HP-UX Unix versions for a long time until HP-UX 10.20.
+Support for 800 series in open source systems was always limited due to sparse documentation on their architecture.
+Series 800 PA-RISC servers carried over into the Lettered servers of the A/D/K/N classes that kept a divergent architecture to 700 and Visualize workstations, focused on multi-user business applications.

 ↑ up